muslll/neosr/readme.md

-# neosr
+# neosr by [muslll](https://github.com/muslll/) - (amateurly) edited by terrainer

-**neosr** is a framework for training real-world single-image super-resolution networks.
+**neosr** is a framework for training real-world single-image super-resolution networks. this is my personal playground for code edits and additions.

 > [!TIP]
 > For more information, read the [**wiki**](https://github.com/muslll/neosr/wiki)